-Christopher Owens, MD, is an orthopedic surgeon at Goshen Physicians Orthopedics & Sports Medicine.
+Dr. Christopher Owens is a board certified and fellowship trained orthopedic surgeon.
+He serves as the medical director at Goshen Physicians Orthopedics & Sports Medicine.
 He has extensive experience and fellowship training in orthopedic sports medicine to thoroughly diagnose and treat his patients’ pain or injury.
 He has provided medical team coverage for the NFL’s Carolina Panthers, minor league baseball’s Charlotte Knights and the University of North Carolina at Charlotte, Davidson College.
-Dr Owens has been the team physician for Concord High School since 2014 and also serves as an orthopedic consultant for Goshen High School.
+Dr. Owens has been the team physician for Concord High School since 2014 and also serves as an orthopedic consultant for Goshen High School.

 Philosophy of Care

 Dr. Owens believes that quality health care involves determining how all aspects of a person’s life impact his or her health.
 He approaches each patient with deep personal commitment, building a relationship based on compassion and honesty that helps him provide everyone with the best possible care.
 Dr. Owens considers all options and then develops a treatment plan that may include both nonsurgical and surgical options to help minimize pain and maximize recovery.

 Dr. Owens has received advanced training in arthroscopic and reconstructive surgery such as ACL reconstruction and cartilage repair, arthroscopic rotator cuff and labral repair, hip arthroscopy, shoulder replacement and partial knee replacement.